Kostr/UEFI-Lessons/Lessons_uncategorized/Lesson_FDF/README.md

 [Defines]
 !include OvmfPkgDefines.fdf.inc
 ```
 As you can see this section uses `!include` directive to abstract all defines in the separate file.
 If you look at this file, you'll see that it contains some `if...endif` logic depending on the value of `FD_SIZE_IN_KB` variable for various configurations.
-In our case `OvmfPkg/OvmfPkgX64.dsc` defines `FD_SIZE_IN_KB = 4096`:
+In our case `OvmfPkg/OvmfPkgX64.dsc` defines `FD_SIZE_IN_KB` as `4096`:
 ```
 [Defines]
   ...